dlschwartz/cv/d-print.md

 ## Book Reviews

- - Review of Philip Michael Forness, -Preaching Christology in the Roman Near East: A Study of Jacob of Serugh_.
+ - Review of Philip Michael Forness, _Preaching Christology in the Roman Near East: A Study of Jacob of Serugh_.
  Oxford Early Christian Studies.
 (Oxford: University of Oxford Press, 2018), _Church History_ 89, no. 4 (December 2020):
  909–11. <https://doi.org/10.1017/S0009640721000159>{:target="_blank"}.